CE-Programming/toolchain/docs/libraries/keypadc.rst

 Detecting a Single Release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a key is released we only want to trigger on that event.
+When a key is released, we only want to trigger on that event.
 The following code sets up a simple falling edge detector to catch this.

 .. code-block:: c